elishaadamu/elisha/_posts/2024-01-13-Blog-as-Code-Part1.md

 >I'm not sure if this was just an issue for me, but when I ran through this process GitHub Pages was not properly enabled on my repo.
 So I had to do the below to enable it.
 {: .prompt-info }

-1. Open our GitHub Repo Settings
+1. Open our GitHub Repo `Settings`

-2. Select *Pages* from the settings page
+2. Select `Pages` from the settings page

-3. Change the Build and Deploy *Source* to *GitHub Actions*
+3. Change the Build and Deploy `Source` to `GitHub Actions`

 Now when we commit changes to our repo, the GitHub Action will automatically run and re-generate our site content.
 If the action fails for any reason (like it did for me, because nothing works the first time right 😉) you can check out the logs under the Actions tab in your GitHub repo.

 And now if you got this far, you should be able to browse to your very own "blog-as-code" site on GitHub Pages, using the following address format:

-- `https://USERNAME.github.io`, where `USERNAME` represents our GitHub username. (e.g. https://osotechie.github.io)
+- `https://USERNAME.github.io`, where `USERNAME` represents our GitHub username.

 ![O so techie site](/assets/articles/2024-01-13-osotechisite.png)